-Whey protein is probably the most widely used sports nutrition supplement in the world today.
-And there’s good reason for that, as not only does it provide you with a convenient source of the highest quality protein available to help you build muscle and burn fat; but it also has a number of important health benefits as well.
+Whey protein is the most widely used sports nutrition supplement in the world today.
+And there’s good reason for that, as not only does it provide you with a convenient source of the highest quality protein available, to help you build muscle and burn fat, but it also has a number of important health benefits as well.

 What Is Whey Protein?

 Whey protein is one of the two main types of protein found in milk (the other one being casein), and it is usually produced as a by-product of the cheese making process.
-Enzymes are added to milk which causes it to separate out into curds (which are used to make cheese) and whey – the liquid portion that contains the whey protein.
+When a coagulent (usually renin) is added to milk, it causes it to separate out into curds (which are used to make cheese) and whey – the liquid portion that contains the whey protein.

-The protein is extracted from the whey by filtration, and then dried to form a powder.
+The protein is extracted from the whey by filtration, and it is then dried to form a powder.

 Whey Protein Benefits

-It has also been shown to increase bone density, reduce inflammation, improve immune system function and help protect against cancer.
+It has also been shown to decrease intestinal permeability, reduce inflammation, improve immune system function and help protect against cancer.

 Whey protein is very high in the amino acid cysteine, which raises levels of glutathione – the body’s master antioxidant.
-And this may explain many of these benefits.
+And this is the likely explanation for many of these benefits.

 Types of Whey Protein

-As I mentioned earlier there are three main types of whey protein powder.
+As I said earlier, there are three main types of whey protein powder.
 These are:

 Whey Protein Concentrate

 This is the least processed type of whey protein and is produced by simple filtration and drying.
 Earlier forms of whey protein concentrate could contain as little as 30% protein, but these days a good one will contain 70 – 85% protein; the rest of the product being made up of carbohydrate (lactose), fat and various vitamins, minerals and other micronutrients.

-Whey protein concentrate will usually provide the greatest health benefits as the bioactive protein subfractions it contains should remain in their native undenatured form.
+Whey protein concentrate tends to provide the greatest health benefits, as the bioactive proteins it contains should remain in their native, undenatured form.

 Whey Protein Isolate